NSLS-II-SST/rsoxs_workflow/examples/20250424_setup_python_miniforge.md

 ## Perform one-time installations
 - Install Miniforge: https://github.com/conda-forge/miniforge/releases
 - To aid this workflow, download Git (https://git-scm.com/download/win).
+Then in the command prompt (not Anaconda Prompt), run `winget install --id Git.Git -e --source winget`.
 Alternatively GitHub desktop can be donwloaded.
-Then in the command prompt (not Anaconda Prompt), run `winget install --id Git.Git -e --source winget`.
 After this, if you are able to run ``git --version`` and have a version number outputted, the installation was successful.
-If Anaconda Prompt was open, it may need to be restarted.
+If Miniforge Prompt was open, it may need to be restarted.

 ## Create a new environment and install desired packages (one-time)